KokTeng00/PDF-Translation/ReadMe.md

   A multilingual text-to-text transformer pre-trained on extensive multilingual datasets.
 It serves as a robust base model for translation tasks across multiple languages.

 - **VBLoRA:**
   Stands for Varying Bottleneck Low-Rank Adaptation.
-This technique allows for efficient fine-tuning by adapting only a small subset of model parameters, which reduces computational costs while maintaining performance as reduce the catastrophic forgetting problem.
+This technique allows for efficient fine-tuning by adapting only a small subset of model parameters, reducing computational costs and mitigating catastrophic forgetting.

 The script `llm/mt5_translation.py` demonstrates how to integrate VBLoRA with mT5 for resource-friendly fine-tuning.
 **Note:** Due to high computational costs and resource limitations, initial experiments were paused after a few optimization trials.
 However, if you have sufficient resources, the code is fully runnable for training your own model.
 Feel free to explore and extend this capability.